JamesLaverack/wulin-dice/README.md

 # wuilin-dice
-Dice probably calculator for the Legend of the Wulin roleplaying game
+Dice probably calculator for the Legends of the Wulin roleplaying game

 ## Dice Rolling

-The Legend of the Wulin roleplaying game uses a rather unique dice rolling mechanic.
+The Legends of the Wulin roleplaying game uses a rather unique dice rolling mechanic.
 In it a pool of ten-sided dice are rolled.
 A value of "10" on a die is treated as zero, so each die has a number from 0 to 9 inclusive.